Welcoming Children to the table

 Fifth grade has traditionally been the time when students have learned about the meaning and history of the sacrament, and started taking communion.
 However, as more churches have started communing younger children -- and, in particular, as more families have come to Zumbro who have already begun this practice -- the question has been raised: can we create a place for all to belong at the table here?

-In 2012, the Church Council and Youth Education Team spent time discussing the possibility of opening the communion table to children younger than 5th grade.
+In 2012, the church council and Youth Education Team spent time discussing the possibility of opening the communion table to children younger than 5th grade.
 They made the decision to allow parents to decide if their child is ready.
-As part of the process of educating the congregation we had an adult forum on communion practices in January and held listening posts in April.